FTCS(SS) Gerald Plotts USN Retired

 Picture

 United States Navy 1968-1989.
 Proud member of the Navy's Elite Submarine Force providing a strategic deterrent to cold war aggression.
 I served on the USS Jallao (SS368), USS Kamehameha (SSBN 642 Blue and Gold), USS Andrew Jackson (SSBN 619 Blue), and USS George C. Marshall (SSBN 654 Blue).
-I entered the Navy as a Torpedoman, and Retired as a Senior Chief (E8) Fire Control (Missile) Technician.
+I entered the Navy as a Torpedo-man 18 1968 6 months after high school, and Retired as a Senior Chief (E8) Fire Control (Missile) Technician in July of 1988 at Submarine Group II as the assistant weapons officer for training..

-After retiring from the Navy, I worked for General Dynamics/Electric Boat in Groton, CT for 10 yearsas a network analysis Engineer and Interactive Trident Training Course ware Developer, then went to work as a Computer Systems trainer at Pfizer, Inc. I finally finished my working career as a Database administrator at Pratt and Whitney in Middletown CT.
-Additionally, from 1998-2008, I served as an assistant Pastor in several local churches here in South East Connecticut.
+After retiring from the Navy, I worked for General Dynamics/Electric Boat in Groton, CT for 10 years as a network analysis Engineer for the Sea Wolf Submarine and Interactive Trident Training Course ware Developer.
+Next I went went to work as a Computer Systems trainer at Pfizer, Inc. I finally finished my working career as a Database administrator at Pratt and Whitney in Middletown CT.
+Additionally, from 1998-2008, I served as a Pastor in several local churches here in South East Connecticut.
+I received my Doctor of Divinity in 2019, and now am working toward Doctor of Theology degree.

-I'm now fully retired and living in Ledyard, CT with my wife Terry and enjoying life to the fullest.
-If you want to contact me, email me at jerryplotts AT yahoo DOT com.
+I'm fully retired and living in Groton, CT with my wife Terry and enjoying life to the fullest.
+If you want to contact me, email me at gwplotts AT gmail DOT com.

 MY Flight Deck for Flight Simulation